melanini13/Portfolio-MCDIAZ/final-project-part-two.md

 | [home page](README.md) | [visualizing debt](visualizing-government-debt) | [critique by design](critique-by-design) | [final project I](final-project-part-one) | [final project II](final-project-part-two) | [final project III](final-project-part-three) |

-# Wireframes / storyboards
+# Wireframes / Storyboards

 For the storyboard, I moved directly to Shorthand.
-Please view my preivew of my Shorthand webpage here: [Does School Performanc Change by Neighborhoods?](https://preview.shorthand.com/gAQTHDdHBp1epJAx)
+Please visit the preview version of my Shorthand webpage here: [Does School Performanc Change by Neighborhoods?](https://preview.shorthand.com/gAQTHDdHBp1epJAx)

-# User research
+# User Research

-## Target audience
+## Target Audience
-> Include your approach to identifying representative individuals, and who you hope to reach with your story.

 When I created my storyboard and planned my interview process, I intended for my audience to be education policymakers.
 I believed that this audience would not only care about educational equity, but that they would have the most power to alter circumstances if inequity did prove to exist.
 Basically, I wanted an audience that would be able to enforce my calls-to-action.
 Therefore, it was important to me to get insight from peoople working in the fields of education and/or public policy.